pocotashi/todolist-2.0/README.md

 <!-- @format -->

-You node the project with either nodemon app.js or node app.js
+You run the project with either nodemon app.js or node app.js

 This is a todo app that has server side connectivity and database which stores the input from the todo web app.